RedTopper/3DS-Homebrew-Menu-Wiki/Updating/Updating-Changelog-Beta.md

 ## Beta 106
 * Fixed long theme titles overlapping theme author text

-## Beta 105-a
-* Updated HANS version in the archive to the latest version

 ## Beta 105
 * HANS title booting
+* 105-a: Updated HANS version in the archive to the latest version

 ## Beta 104
 * Test build to try to fix the audio issues when returning from an XML title.